simlu/voxelshop/README.md

 ~~~~
 then enter your password and wait until command completes

+### How to Contribute

+Create a new feature branch using `develop` as a base for each change set you are planning to do.

+    git checkout develop
+    git checkout -b feature-branch-name

+Commit and push as you work on your feature branch.

+Once you are happy create a pull request from your feature branch against
+the main repo `develop` branch, *referencing the associated issue(s)*.

+Make sure you use a different branch for each change set.

 ### IntelliJ
 - Click Open and select PS4k Folder (within the folder you selected as root)
 - Ensure the JDK7 is selected under File > Project Structure > Project